Seeking Religious Freedom Win-Win Solutions

 I hope everyone had a wonderful holiday season and I wish you a Happy New Year.

 Last year was perilous for American democracy and the rule of law.
-The reactionary Supreme Court justices’ full-throated adoption of originalism was at the forefront of taking back hard-won, longstanding rights related to religious freedom: freedom from forced birth; freedom from government-coerced prayer; and, if Justice Thomas has his way, freedom to choose if and when to procreate, freedom to choose whether or not to engage in private, consensual sexual acts, and the recently-gained freedom to marry whom one chooses.
+The reactionary Supreme Court justices’ full-throated adoption of originalism was at the forefront of taking back hard-won, longstanding rights related to religious freedom: freedom from forced birth; freedom from government-coerced prayer; and, if Justice Thomas has his way, freedom to choose if and when to procreate, freedom to choose whether or not to engage in private, consensual sexual acts, and the recently-gained freedom to marry whom one chooses1.

 In the last four issues of the newsletter (Religious Freedom, Weaponizing Religious Freedom, The Crumbling Wall of Separation Between Church and State, and The Crusaders) we’ve been discussing the systematic attack on religious freedom that has been underway for decades.
 Ironically, the Crusaders have successfully reframed freedom of religion to mean their freedom to impose their religious beliefs on the rest of us.